lskatz/MlSTOR/README.md

 ## Synopsis

 Annotate a genome using only an MLST scheme.
-Finally a bioinformatics tool whose name you can be embarrassed by.

 ## Usage